Mesenteric Adenitis – Reasons, Signs, and Treatment

 - If your child is passing very little urine.

-- If your child becomes exhausted, pale, or starts sweating without any efforts.
+- If your child becomes exhausted, pale, or starts sweating without any effort.

-- If your child experiences difficulty in passing gas or stool.
+- If your child experiences difficulty passing gas or stool.

 If your child shows any of the above-mentioned signs or symptoms, you should get in touch with your doctor to rule out any complications.
 Timely diagnosis can help a doctor suggest a treatment for the same.